The Kernel Method for Electrical Resistance Tomography

-As for the previous example, the Kernel Method requires one to drive the reference configuration with one of the eigenfunctions $g_n$ and, then, to evaluate the power density on the same configuration.
+As in the previous example, the Kernel Method requires driving the reference configuration with one of the eigenfunctions $g_n$ and then evaluating the power density on that configuration.
 The expression for the power density is that of \eqref{eqn:prt}, when replacing $R$ with $r_3$.

 Equation \eqref{eqn:prt} suggests that it is not possible to reconstruct the circular crown, due to the fact that the power density is a monotonic function of the radial coordinate $r$.
 This reflects a physical limit.
-Indeed, the Kernel Method attempts to find a proper boundary data able to generate a current density flowing outside the anomalous region.
+Indeed, the Kernel Method seeks a proper boundary condition that generates a current density flowing externally of the anomalous region.
 It is evident that there is no pathway for the current density to circulate in the inner region $r<r_1$, without crossing the circular crown.

-However, the method is still able to correctly retrieve the outer boundary of the circular crown, as can be seen in Figure \ref{fig:anex2}.
+However, the method still correctly recovers the outer boundary of the circular crown, i.e. reconstructs the outer support of the anomaly, as shown in Figure \ref{fig:anex2}.

 The reconstructed radius is obtained from

 which tends to $r_2$ as $n\to\infty$.